rickymoorhouse/track-school-guidance/actions-for-education-and-childcare-settings-to-prepare-for-wider-opening-from-1-june-2020.md

-Any educational or childcare settings which have closed should work towards reopening from the week commencing 1 June 2020 to cater for children in nurseries, Reception, year 1, year 6 and priority groups, and to provide some face to face support to pupils in years 10 and 12.
+Any educational or childcare settings which have closed should work towards reopening from the week commencing 1 June 2020 to cater for children in nurseries, Reception, year 1, year 6 and priority groups, and, from 15 June, to provide some face-to-face support to pupils in years 10 and 12, and 16 to 19 learners in the first year of their course.

-We will provide all educational and childcare settings with further guidance and support to help them to prepare for wider opening over the coming weeks and continue to work closely with the sector.
+We have provided all educational and childcare settings with further guidance and support to help them to prepare for wider opening and continue to work closely with the sector.

 What the latest science tells us
 --------------------------------